mkdocstrings/mkdocstrings/README.md

   someone with a lot of followers starred it and it got more attention.
 - [x] **January 2020:** It was the end of the year and the beginning of a new one, and I started a new job so my time was very limited.
 There were a few bug fixes, but overall slow progress.
-- [ ] **February 2020:** Efforts are being put to implement the desired architecture.
+- [ ] **February 2020:** Efforts are being put into the implementation of the desired architecture.
   Once it's done, it will be easier to contribute and things will move faster.
 It's just a bit hard right now because of my limited time, and the task requiring more than a few consecutive minutes to be done (more like a few consecutive hours).
 - [ ] **Mars 2020:** At this point I'll make a new release (still 0.x of course)